aztecrex/learn-inventory/README.md

 This is an example implementation of the CJ Learn Codeschool project, https://github.com/cjlearn/learn-inventory.
-If you are a CJ Learn student and were assigned the inventory project, use this project for inspiration if you are really stuck but use it sparingly because;
+If you are a CJ Learn student and were assigned the inventory project, use this solution for inspiration if you are really stuck but use it sparingly because;

 0. Part of learning is struggling to understand.
 That way you internalize